jnidzwetzki/jnidzwetzki.github.io/_posts/2023-08-23-using-bpftrace-to-trace-postgresql.md

 After bpftrace is started, the first message is printed.
 After the program is stopped, the second message is printed.
 In addition, the content of the `@vacuum` map is printed.
 For each Oid, the needed time for the vacuum operations is shown.

 ```
-VACCUM calles are traced, press CTRL+C to stop tracing
+VACUUM calles are traced, press CTRL+C to stop tracing
 ^C

-Needed time in ns to perform VACCUM FULL per Oid
+Needed time in ns to perform VACUUM FULL per Oid

 @vacuum[1153888]: 7526823
 @vacuum[1153891]: 8462672